szinn/nix-config/README.md

 A great test environment (if you have Parallels) is to create a MacVM to try things out in.
 It lets you blow it away and start fresh as many times as you want to ensure you have a repeatable environment without destroying your current working environment,

-For my network, this lets the VM pick up DHCP configuration in an appropraite VLAN.
+For my network, this lets the VM pick up DHCP configuration in an appropriate VLAN.

 ```sh
 prlctl set "macOS" --device-set net0 --type bridged